 Elections matter.
 All of them, not just your vote for State Governor or President of the United States.
 From school superintendent to sheriff to senator to your congressional representatives, our elected officials determine the quality and equality of our law enforcement, public education systems, and so much more.
-You’ve got one vote.
-Use it.
+Vote!
+Our lives depend on it.

 How do I register to vote?